 The COVID-19 pandemic continues to affect economies and business around the world.
 The extent and duration of such effects remain uncertain and difficult to predict, particularly as virus variants continue to spread.
 We are actively monitoring and managing our response and assessing actual and potential impacts to our operating results and financial condition, as well as developments in our business, which could further impact the developments, trends and expectations described below.
-See the risk factor related to the impact of the COVID-19 pandemic, "A pandemic, epidemic, or outbreak of an infectious disease, such as COVID-19 may materially and adversely affect our business and our financial results" described in "Risk Factors" in Part I, Item 1A of this Annual Report on Form 10-K.
+See the risk factor related to the impact of the COVID-19 pandemic, "A pandemic, epidemic, or outbreak of an infectious disease, such as COVID-19, or geopolitical tensions, such as the armed conflict between Russia and Ukraine, may materially and adversely affect our business and our financial results" described in "Risk Factors" in Part I, Item 1A of this Annual Report on Form 10-K.